ruslanmv/ruslanmv.github.io/_posts/2022-09-01-How-to-translate-videos-in-YouTube-with-Python.md

 ---
 title: "How to translate videos from YouTube with Python"
-excerpt: "Creation of a WebApp to translate Youtube Videos with Python "
+excerpt: "Creation of a WebApp to translate YouTube Videos with Python "

 header:
   image: "../assets/images/posts/2022-09-01-How-to-translate-videos-in-YouTube-with-Python/youtube1.jpg"